ktrnthsnr/pizza-hunt/README.md

 - The second walkthrough listed under the TOC Usage, shows the application as if it were cloned to a localhost and started at the Node.js commandline, with the API endpoints viewed through the Insomnia tool.
 Invoking the application at the bash terminal, the JavaScript begins with the start up of the Express.js server which then creates the Mongoose table models, syncing to the MongoDB backend.
 Then through the debugging Insomnia tool, you can view the API routes and JSON output shown when a user is created, their friends are added to their lists, and their thoughts and reactions to their friends' thoughts are added, updated or removed - basically the social interaction of a group of friends!

 ## Technology
 MongoDB, Express.js, Mongoose JS, Insomnia, Node.js, JavaScript, ES6, npm, Heroku

 ## Installations
+- For local installations, below are various steps required.

-- Prereq: install VSCode, Node.js, and MySQL http://dev.mysql.com/downloads/
+- Prereq for your desktop: install VSCode, Node.js, and MySQL http://dev.mysql.com/downloads/
 - After cloning the GitHub repo to your local drive, run the following in the VSCode command-line terminal
 - Install all components listed within the package.json file for npm
 - $ `npm i`